naotoyanai/anonymous_broadcast_authentication/README.md

 ### List of Files
 1. `aba-strong.c` scheme with the strong anonymity.
-2. `aba-test_weak.c` scheme with the weak anonymity.
+2. `aba-weak.c` scheme with the weak anonymity.

 ### Execute ABA
 1. Create clone of ABA onto your local.